A lot of today’s young adults are big party drinkers, but the trend is changing

 Teenage Binge Drinking

 I always thought it was a just a short and inevitable phase, but I was wrong.
-It is still going strong well into their third year of university.
+It is still going strong well into her third year of university.
 Her friends are a lovely bunch of people, with nice families and caring parents but they simply cannot go out without getting completely drunk.
 Maybe they have been doing it for so long they just think it is the norm?

-In their defense, they don’t go out all the time and they always get themselves and each other home, but why do they feel the need to drink so much?
+In their defence, they don’t go out all the time and they always get themselves and each other home, but why do they feel the need to drink so much?
 I know it is not just them.
 I hear similar stories about teenage binge drinking from friends and family and although I agree, it IS funny when people get a bit tipsy, why is it funny when they can hardly walk, get kicked out of clubs and spend the night throwing up?
 I just don’t get it!

 We liked to get drunk but not to this extent